ktzy0305/ETI-ePortfolio/README.md

 # ETI e-Portfolio
 An ePortfolio web application made using Django for Emerging Trends in IT.
 Test cases for this web application are written using PyTest, with Selenium for UI testing.
-A list of test case scenarios are also included below.
+A project testing report which contains the list of test cases and its respective results and justification of test results is included below.

 ## Requirements
 - Django